-When all the grain has been inspected and loaded you should complete the remaining sections of theand return to APHA for the issuance of the certificate.
+When all the grain has been inspected and loaded, you should complete the remaining sections of theand return to APHA to issue the certificate.

-More detailed guidance regarding the phytosanitary certification of grain for export can be found in the.
+More detailed guidance about phytosanitary certification of grain for export can be found in the.

 Sugar and rice: current rules

 You don’t need a certificate or licence to export within the EU.

 If you’re exporting these goods outside the EU, you need an export licence.

 You need to get a trader registration number from the Rural Payments Agency (RPA).

 Ask them if there is a security deposit to pay on your goods and how much it will be.